Unit4/ExtensionKit.Templates/docs/U4ExtensionsKitPowershellModule.md

 ### Update to the latest version
 > We recommend that you check for new versions of the Identity Services powershell commandlets regularly.
 To avoid dependency conflicts always make sure you start a new PowerShell session or window after an upgrade.

-To keep the module up to date run the following command:
+To keep the module up to date, run the following command:
 ```
 Update-Module -Name U4.ExtensionsKit.PowerShell -Force
 ```